Table of Contents[Hide][Show]

 #1: Intensive Lifestyle Intervention

 Research involving over 5000 participants with type 2 diabetes demonstrated that 12 months of intensive lifestyle intervention can result in up to a 50% decrease in liver fat deposits.
-The intensive intervention included losing 10% of one’s body weight, and completing 175 minutes of exercise daily.
+The intensive intervention included losing 10% of one’s body weight, and completing 175 minutes of exercise weekly.

 #2: Lower Blood Sugar & A1c Through Diet

 Controlling blood glucose levels to promote proper glucose utilization and prevent exacerbation of insulin resistance is another key to success.
 The best way to achieve better results is to change your diet.

 Based on research, and the success of our members, lowering blood sugar and A1c is more easily achieved by following a low carbohydrate diet.
 Check out our free ‘get started’ resources.
 And we’d highly encourage you to consider our weekly low carb meal planning service – it’s changing lives!
 Let us help change your life too!

 The type of fat (fatty acids) you consume can determine how your body uses them and even where the fat is stored.

 Long chain omega-3 fatty acids are classically known for their anti-inflammatory effects and may be useful in the treatment of NAFLD.
 A 12-month study found that adding 1 gram of omega 3 fatty acid supplementation improved NAFLD.

 Another larger study (2008) also found omega-3s of great benefit to a fatty liver.

 The researchers divided participants into two groups: